Poeticalto/ttoc-mumble-bot/readme.md

 !cat - Gives one cat.

 !cats - Want more cats?
 How about five?

+!find user - If the user is on the Mumble Server, a link will be provided to move to their channel.
+User is case-insensitive.

 !greet message - Sets a greeting for the user that will be sent on connect.